carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityAgent/decision-makers.md

 ![[../../Attachments/UtilityIntelligence/Documenntation/DecisionMakers/decision-maker.png|../../Attachments/UtilityIntelligence/Documenntation/DecisionMakers/decision-maker.png]]

-# How does the Decision-Making Process work?
+# Understanding how Decision-Making Process work?

 Here's how the **Decision-Making Process** of a Utility Agent works:
 1. For each Decision Maker, the Utility Agent calculates the scores of all attached decisions and selects the best decision.